 To Kill a Mockingbird (1962) plays in the holding block, on the television screen in the security room, in almost all of the scenes between David and Dr. McCabe.
 It's one of Cameron Crowe's favorite movies, and it's later revealed that David based his "ideal father figure" on Gregory Peck's Atticus Finch.

 Cameron Crowe says, "The original film is like a song our band really liked and we decided to cover it our own way.
 I view my adaptation as a 'remix' rather than a 'remake'; the film is a genre-bending, mind-twisting portrait of the American male as he exists five minutes into the future.
 Hopefully, it honors the original.
 I like the idea it could be sort of a dialogue between the two movies.
 I kept thinking of the original like a folk song.
 There's so many different ways you can play it, and you can reinvent it in your own way.
 I would never say to somebody, 'Don't see his, see ours.'
 I want people to see both."

-Director Crowe also referred to the 'clues' as his version of the 'Paul is Dead' rumor (the notorious Beatles hoax from the late-'60s, when fans became convinced through song lyrics, sonic tricks, and album art that Paul McCartney had died and was replaced by a look-alike).
+Writer/director Cameron Crowe also referred to the clues as his version of the 'Paul is Dead' rumor (the notorious Beatles hoax from the late-60s, when fans became convinced through song lyrics, sonic tricks, and album art that Paul McCartney had died and was replaced by a look-alike).
 "Divorcing it from whether Paul was really dead or not, that was a really great parlor game: searching for clues, the excitement of different layers, some of them chilling, some of them really funny.
 It was a great model for us."

 There are multiple occasions when the number (or time) 9:09 is displayed prominently.
 (David's watch, the chalkboard, a kid wearing a blue shirt that says #9 and of course all the mentions of cats (who according to various myths, have nine lives).
 Crowe has stated in multiple interviews that this is an homage to the Beatles and their song Revolution #9.